micro9000/Cost-Saving-Project-Reporting-System/README.md

 ## Reason why I created this repo on my own account

 * I design the structure of this project since this is one of my individual project at OSPI Tarlac
-* I want to use it as reference to future C# ASP.NET MVC projects
+* I want to use it as reference for future C# ASP.NET MVC projects

 ## What I learn